 To achieve a major, you need to complete the required number of credit points and specific units of study within that one subject area.
 These requirements will vary depending on the year you commenced your degree and are outlined in the course resolutions in your handbook.
 Your major(s) will be shown on your testamur.

 A minor is a defined sequence of units of study which develops expertise in a subject area.
 A minor requires fewer credit points than a major.

 If you commenced your degree in 2018, the Bachelor of Arts, Bachelor of Science, Bachelor of Commerce and the Bachelor of Economics require completion of a minor (or a second major).
-A minor will be shown on your testamur.
+A minor will be shown on your transcript.